Lesson 4

 Beyond the LICENSE.md File

-• However, it is not necessary (I never do it…); alternatively, you can insert a short message: This file is released under a … license.
+• However, it is not necessary (I never do it…) and can make the source files much longer; I prefer to insert the banner of the project and a short message: This file is released under a … license.
 See LICENSE.md.

 • There are more structured methods for reporting the license type in the code.
 One example is SPDX, a standard also followed by the Linux kernel, which allows license information to be processed automatically (e.g., by a script).